pprvs/discord-webhook-monitorweb/README.md

 # discord-webhook-monitorweb
-Monitoring changes in website , integrated with discord webhook
+Monitoring changes in websites.

+Integrated with Discord WebHook.

 ### Use